bruvellu/tracking-tutorial/tracking-tutorial.md

 Continue tracking one of the daughter cells.

-- Select the last spot in the TrackScheme, go to the XY BigDataViewer, hover the mouse over the circle and hold `A`, move the spot, and release `A` to add it.
+- Select the last spot in the `TrackScheme`, go to the XY `BigDataViewer`, hover the mouse over the circle and hold `A`, move the spot, and release `A` to add it.
 - Do it for a few frames.
 - Then go back to the pre-division spot and add a linked spot corresponding to the other daughter cell.